Here we are in mid June. What is in flower down in Zeb’s favourite woods?

 The elderflowers have heads of little tiny star like florets, they look a bit like stelline, and on a warm summer’s day you can follow that glorious fragrance to the source….

 It makes sense to only take a few from each shrub or tree as the elderberries that form later are a valuable source of food for birds in the autumn.
 We asked our local parkkeeper who maintains these woods which belong to the Council if it was all right and he was happy for us to collect some flowers for our personal use.
-We picked about a carrier bagful in the end.
+We picked about half a bag, approx 25 flower heads, in the end.

 Avoid picking them where spraying has taken place or near a roadside if you can and make sure you can identify them confidently.
 These woods are nowhere near farmland and I am pretty confident they haven’t been sprayed.
 The books say pick on a warm dry day, and choose flowers which have a mixture of not quite open budlets and open flowers.